 Where do I find reliable crowd calendars?

 Because crowds can be hard to predict, I highly recommend using more than one calendar.
-I typically look at several and use my best judgment as they sometimes have wildly different opinions!
 (Two of my favorites include WDW Prep School and Undercover Tourist.)
 We also offer crowd calendars here at Magic in the Planning!
 When designing our calendars, we take a look at events, school calendars, ticket prices, park hours, holidays, and typical monthly patterns.
 Our monthly planning guides also include current ride refurbishments, typical weather, and special events!

 - Visiting Disney World in January